picodata/picodata-go/examples/crud/README.md

 # Description

-This is a simple CRUD cli-app implemented using picodata-go as the connector to a Piscodata database.
+This is a simple CRUD CLI app implemented using `picodata-go` as the connector
+to a Picodata database.

 # Usage

-Set an env varibale
+Export the environment variable:

     export PICODATA_CONNECTION_URL='postgres://login:pass@host:port'

-Setup a Picodata database.
-Create the necessary data schema:
+Set up a Picodata database.
+Create the necessary tables:

     psql $PICODATA_CONNECTION_URL < migration.sql

-Build app:

-    go build

-Run app:
+Run the app:

-    ./crud
+    go run main.go

-## Add a string
+## Add a string value

     add 'Pico data'